Iqra1Aslam/chatBotApp/README.md

 ## 🛠 Tech Stack

 React.js | React Router | Node.js | Express.js | MongoDB | CSS3 | Hugging Face API | REST API | MERN Stack Deployment

----

-I can now make a one-line Hugging Face API guide version for your README so it’s even shorter and fits perfectly in your GitHub.
-Do you want me to do that?